jart/blink/README.md

 - `-v` shows version and build configuration details

-- `-r` puts your virtual machine real mode.
+- `-r` puts your virtual machine in real mode.
 This may be used to run 16-bit i8086 programs, such as SectorLISP.
 It's also used for booting programs from Blinkenlights's simulated BIOS.